doGior/Telegram-Media-Downloader/README.md

 Then you have to edit the settings.py with your information and run main.py

 ## Commands
-You can send text message on telegram for modifying the bot's beheavior By default there are six commands:
+You can send text message on telegram for modifying the bot's beheavior<br/>
+By default there are six commands:

 * */downloadAll* --> Will download all the media from the selected chat